Digital Nomad Life in Taiwan

 What do people appreciate most about the culture in Taiwan?

-"Gentle spirited people who are often willing to help me; extremely safe environment (safe from criminals, not traffic!); not a world power so I can watch what the major players--including my home country of the US--are doing, as an observer from far away," said one expat in Taoyuan.
+"Gentle spirited people who are often willing to help me; extremely safe environment (safe from criminals, not traffic!); not a world power so I can watch what the major players--including my home country of the US--are doing, as an observer from far away," explained one person living in Taoyuan, Taiwan.

 "Expatriates in Taiwan appreciate the friendly and welcoming nature of the local people, as well as the country's rich cultural heritage.
 They also enjoy the delicious local cuisine, the vibrant night markets, and the beautiful natural scenery.
-Additionally, expats appreciate the low cost of living and the excellent public transportation system," remarked one member in Taiwan.
+Additionally, expats appreciate the low cost of living and the excellent public transportation system," said one expat in Taiwan.

 What do people find most challenging about the culture in Taiwan?